Simultaneous Multi-die Floorplanning and Technology Assignment: The Proposed Method

 \subsection{Phase III: Inter-Die Refinement}

-After every $K$ moves of SA (or $K$ actions of RL), an inter-die refinement is performed.
-An inter-die refinement randomly selects a block $b$ and moves it from its current die $d_i$ to another die $d_j$ if such a move does not violate the die area constraints.
-Block $b$ becomes a new node to be inserted into the B*-tree of die $d_j$, and the insertion is performed in a way such that $b$ is near die $d_i$.
+After every $K$ moves (SA), evaluations (BO), or actions (RL) in Phase~II, a global inter-die refinement is performed.
+This step balances exploration and exploitation by randomly or greedily selecting a block $b$ from die $d_i$ for reassignment to die $d_j$.
+The reassignment is only accepted if the area constraint in Equation~\eqref{eq:area_constraint} is satisfied.
+Otherwise, another reassignment is evaluated.
+The block $b$ is then inserted into the B*-tree of $d_j$ with its position remaining near the boundary of $d_i$.

-There is a sweet spot in choosing the interval $K$.
-When $K$ is too small, intra-die floorplanning may be frequently interrupted before a high quality solution has been reached.
-If the value of $K$ is too large, the objective function improvement may have been saturated for a long time before the next inter-die refinement, and therefore, significant computation is wasted.

-An alternative approach is to treat the inter-die refinement as an SA move or RL action.
-This is equivalent to interleaving the inter-die refinement with intra-die floorplanning after a random number of moves/actions.
-Since the random number can often deviate from the sweet spot, it is conceivably better to have inter-die refinement separate, as in our current scheme.
+The inter-die refinement interleaves random and greedy selections.
+The greedy selection promotes exploitation by choosing the block that achieves the maximum reduction in the partial objective $f_{pt}$ as Eq.~\eqref{eq:part_objective}.
+Conversely, the random selection facilitates exploration.
+The choice of the parameter $K$ (frequency of refinement) is a design choice as there is a sweet spot.
+A large $K$ may saturate objective improvement, while a small $K$ may lead to unnecessary computation.